ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Frame and finishing kit

 The 6061 alloy frame uses very similar geometry to its non-assisted counterparts.
-The dropped seat stays, slack head angle and sloping top tube mean the Riverside 540e is definitely designed for comfort and versatility.
+The dropped seat stays, slack head angle and sloping top tube mean the Riverside 540e is designed for comfort and versatility.
 The benefit of the sloping top tube is a relatively low standover height making the 540e suitable for both men and women.

 Who is the Decathlon Riverside 540e aimed at?